-The WAVE Foundation is pleased to once again offer its Scholarship Program for college and college bound WAVE Foundation volunteers who intend to pursue studies about or relating to environmental science, marine biology, zoology or aquatics.
+The WAVE Foundation’s Board of Directors is pleased to announce another opportunity to earn scholarships this year for a college bound WAVE volunteer who intends to pursue studies about or relating to environmental science, marine biology, zoology or aquatics.
 The recipient will receive a one-time, nonrenewable scholarship in the amount of $1,000.
-There will be 5 ($1,000) scholarships given away this year to 5 deserving individuals.
+There will be 3 ($1,000) scholarships given away this year to 3 deserving individuals.

 To be awarded the WAVE Foundation Scholarship, an individual must meet the following criteria:

 - No financial need is required to qualify.

 - Applicant must be a citizen of the United States of America.

 - Applicant must submit all required application information on time.

 - Applicant must be a current or former WAVE Foundation volunteer.

 - Applicant must be admitted to or already attending an accredited, four-year college or university.

 - Applicant must have a record of academic achievement.

 - Applicant must be committed to the pursuit of studies about or relating to marine science.